-Using Health IT does not automatically translate to improved outcomes.
-Using Health IT for quality improvement requires purposeful and thoughtful planning, effort and allocation of resources.
+Using HIT does not automatically translate to improved outcomes.
+Using HIT for quality improvement requires purposeful and thoughtful planning, effort and allocation of resources.

-This toolkit will combine aspects of the Agile/Scrum delivery cycle (created for the IT industry) with the PDSA quality improvement methodology.
-The goal of this combined approach is to help produce valuable quality results in a quick and streamlined manner.
+This toolkit combines aspects of the Institute for Healthcare Improvement (IHI) Model for Improvement, which includes the PDSA quality improvement cycle methodology and the agile/scrum delivery cycle (created for the IT industry).
+The goal of this combined approach is to help produce valuable, quality results in a quick and streamlined manner.